SimChid/comp-333-hw4/README.md

 The component `SongRowPopUp` allows for updating and deleting functionality (only for the song ratings that the signed in user has posted).
 It controls the page that pops up when a song is selected from the listing of songs.
 The component `SongRow` is the component that is generated for each song in the database when it is queried and put into the list that appears in the middle of the screen.
 The component `SongList` is responsible for querying the database to get the data that is put into the components.
 This query is then fed item by item to create the list of `SongRow` components.
 At the bottom is some styling.

+## SortingDropDown.js

+Provides the `DropDown` component which is the dropdown to choose how to sort the song rating list.
 ## Remaining Files
 The other files and directories are for running the app, created by React Native, and not modified in the development process.